cadojo/loopy.software/about/software/scientific/index.md

 This project is an [unofficial implementation](https://github.com/cadojo/PolynomialGTM.jl) of publicly available polynomial approximations for NASA's Generic Transport Model aircraft.
 Check out this package if you want a sandbox dynamical model for a control theory project!
 I'm using this package as an example for a control theory [note-set](https://github.com/cadojo/controls) I'm writing.

+### `HorizonsAPI.jl`

+This project wraps the JPL Horizons REST API word-for-word!
+You can use this to do anything the Horizons API allows; request planetary ephemeris, download close approach tables, and more.

+### `HorizonsEphemeris.jl`

+This projects wraps the word-for-word wrapper — `HorizonsAPI.jl` — with a simpler interface.
+It's also currently more limited!
+This package currently only supports downloading Cartesian ephemeris.
+The `ephemeris` function returns CSV-formatted position and velocity data for any solar system body supported by JPL Horizons; the returned type supports the `Tables.jl` interface, so you can pass it right on to the `DataFrame` and related constructors without issue!

+### `SolarSystemSurrogates.jl`

+This is yet unreleased, but I'm excited about it!
+I'm trying to train surrogate models on planetary ephemeris data, so you don't need to download ephemeris at all for casual applications.
+Fingers crossed it works!